 The tires on Doug Wilson's 1954 CJ-3B (in the photo) are 9.50x34x15 Super Swamper TSL's, driven by the original Hurricane engine through a beefed-up drive train, and cleared by a 3-inch lift.
 They've carried him through countless obstacles at off-road events including 20 Jeep Jamborees.

-Lawrence is looking for some new ones, and said on the Bulletin Board, "I'm interested in a supplier for the 15-inch NDT military tires.
+When Lawrence was looking for some new ones, he said on the Bulletin Board, "I'm interested in a supplier for the 15-inch NDT military tires.
 Coker Tire listed the 15-inch until recently, but they are no longer in stock.
 I waited too long, and I don't think my 46-year-old NDT military tires will last forever."

 Chuck commented: "I live 50 miles from DC and have found there to practically be a glut of these tires on the market.
 Wallace Wade and Coker Tire sell NDT's in the 6.00X16 version (listed on the Coker website for $61.00) and 7.00X16 (for M38A1s).
 But also, don't rule out your local tractor or farm implement suppliers."